Eli-Meyer/ASV_utilities/readme.txt

-A collection of scripts for ITS amplicon analysis.
+A collection of scripts for analysis of amplicon sequencing data.

+For instructions, see the User's Guide at https://eli-meyer.github.io/Amplicon_utilities/

 -------------------------
 blastnID.pl